 “How quickly you go from threats to pleas,” Father Pius said smoothly, “but I have no reason to punish you.
 You were never bound by our laws, and you’ve helped my cause immensely.
 You gave Lord Frey the opportunity to put the Prince under my power, and now the coven is out of my way.
 To thank you, I will allow you to go into seclusion unharmed.”

-A thrill of horror ran through me- I had done this- but I didn’t have the luxury of self-pity.
+A thrill of horror ran through me- I had done this- but I didn’t have the luxury to indulge in self-pity.
 Hope was imprisoned, I was at the mercy of my enemy, and I needed time to think.

 I closed my eyes, trying to block out the scratching of Father Pius’s quill, but soon another sound distracted me.

 “Oh!”
 Miss Taris let out a strangled cry, and then went silent again.

 “Relax, Miss Taris,” Father Pius said.
 “Think of something else.”

 “Do you think I might help?”
 I said.